Davidleyden1/MS1/readme.md

 The rest of the images are all downloaded from [Freepik](https://www.freepik.com/).

 ### Acknowledgements
-A special thank you to my mentor for his advice, guidance and support.
-I also want to thank a friend (Alex) for helping me navigate through aspects of using Github Codespace.
+A special thank you to my mentor for his invaluable advice, guidance and support.
+I also want to thank a friend (Alex) for helping me navigate through aspects of using Github Codespace, reviewing work and providing some fantastic feedback.
+I would like to thank my family for supporting me through some of the challenges encountered during this project.